ROCm/rocSHMEM/docs/introduction.rst

 support GPU kernel communication, while maintaining close resemblance to the original OpenSHMEM specification semantics.

-Applications using HIP can easily interface with rocSHMEM.
+Applications using HIP can interface with rocSHMEM.
 Using the HIP programming model, rocSHMEM provides ``__host__`` APIs for host code, and ``__device__`` APIs for GPU kernels.